Ingredients to Avoid at Home | Everlasting Organics

 Any candle made with paraffin wax or synthetic fragrance oils

-Better alternatives: Beeswax or soy candles with cotton wicks and pure essential oils.
-Beeswax actually purifies the air by releasing negative ions that bind to pollutants.
+Better alternatives: Beeswax or coconut wax candles with unbleached cotton wicks and pure essential oils.
+Beeswax releases negative ions when burned that bind to airborne pollutants and help remove them from the air.

 Phthalates in Home Fragrance Endocrine Disruptor

-Phthalates are used as fixatives in synthetic fragrances to make scents last longer.
-They are inhaled, absorbed through skin contact with scented surfaces, and ingested through household dust.
-Linked to hormonal disruption, reproductive harm, and developmental issues in children.
+Phthalates are used as fixatives in synthetic fragrances to extend how long scents last.
+In home fragrance products — candles, plug-ins, fabric sprays, and room diffusers — they are inhaled continuously, absorbed through skin contact with scented surfaces, and ingested through household dust that settles on food and hands.
+The CDC has detected phthalate metabolites in virtually all Americans tested.
+Linked to hormonal disruption, reproductive harm, and developmental issues in children — who spend more time on floors, closer to settled household dust, than adults.

 Usually Hidden As